colbyn/colbyn/BLOG.md

 Such a ‘one’ **must be found**, such a one **must come forward**, and just as in Pachomius’s time, such a one **should not be discouraged by the opinions of old men** who are all too content with the old ways that are objectively failing men.

+———

+**For non-western countries:**

+The romans has no culture of their own and so they imported one and made it great.
+The romans expanded greek culture far beyond their original borders and beyond time itself.

+Don’t chase success as defined by the west, innovate elsewhere on a model that can be adopted by the west and such will become the standard for the next millennia.

 ## 2025-2-15

 Last night I had a trip unlike anything I’ve hitherto experienced.